Kong/docs.konghq.com/app/_hub/kong-inc/session/index.md

 Authenticated groups are stored on `ngx.ctx.authenticated_groups` from other authentication plugins and the session plugin will store them in the data of the current session.
-Since the session plugin runs before authentication plugins, it will also set `authenticated_groups` associated headers.
+Since the session plugin runs before authentication plugins, it also sets `authenticated_groups` associated headers.

 ## Kong Storage Adapter

-The Kong Session **Plugin** extends the functionality of [lua-resty-session] with its own session data storage adapter when `storage=kong`.
-This will store encrypted session data into the current database strategy (e.g., Postgres, Cassandra, etc.) and the cookie will not contain any session data.
-Data stored in the database is encrypted and the cookie will contain only the session id, expiration time, and HMAC signature.
-Sessions will use the built-in Kong DAO `ttl` mechanism that destroys sessions after specified `cookie_lifetime` unless renewal occurs during normal browser activity.
+The Session plugin extends the functionality of [lua-resty-session] with its own session data storage adapter when `storage=kong`.
+This stores encrypted session data into the current database strategy (e.g., Postgres, Cassandra, etc.) and the cookie does not contain any session data.
+Data stored in the database is encrypted and the cookie contains only the session id, expiration time, and HMAC signature.
+Sessions use the built-in Kong DAO `ttl` mechanism that destroys sessions after specified `cookie_lifetime` unless renewal occurs during normal browser activity.
 It is recommended to logout the application via XHR request (or something similar) to manually handle the redirects.